 You and I are all invited to know Jesus.
 Some of us may have accepted His gift of salvation and some of us might not have yet.
 When we do become His followers, He sends His Holy Spirit to live in us and teach us His ways.
 Jesus is salvation, and He invites us all to know Him.
 Consider telling your kids about the time you accepted Jesus' gift of salvation.
-Be sensitive to children who may want to know more about what it means to follow Jesus.
-If you have snacks or drinks, pass them out and invite the kids to eat at the banquet table!
+Be sensitive to students who may want to know more about what it means to follow Jesus.